pylipp/sdd/README.md

     sdd list --available

+List all installed apps that can be upgraded to a more recent version with

+    sdd list --upgradable

 `sdd` is verbose.
 Any program output during management is forwarded to the terminal, and to respective `stdout`/`stderr` log files in `/tmp`.

 You can always consult